 Now lets save the cronfile, press

-CMD + O then press
+CTRL + O then press

 Enter to write the changes.

-CMD + X to exit
+CTRL + X to exit

 That's it!
 If everything was done accordingly the script will pick a random wallpaper from one of the folders we've created, which one will be determined by the current time of the day (or night), and change the desktop background to it.
 And it will repeat the process each X seconds.